meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-06-rails-as-an-api/rendering-related-object-data-in-json.md

-# Lab: Rendering Related Object Data in JSON
+# Code-along: Rendering Related Object Data in JSON

 Using `only` and `except`, we can be selective in what attributes we want to render to JSON in our basic Rails API.
 But what if we want to be _inclusive_ rather than selective?
 With Rails models, we're often dealing with many different related objects.
 Using `include` when rendering JSON, our API can send data about one resource along with data about its associated resources.